flowcommerce/examples-shopify/tapcart-integration/README.md

 - [Redirecting to Flow Checkout UI with a Shopify Cart](#redirecting-to-flow-checkout-ui-with-a-shopify-cart)
 - [Redirecting to Flow Checkout UI without a Shopify Cart](#redirecting-to-flow-checkout-ui-without-a-shopify-cart)

+As you likely noticed, there are two options presented for redirecting to checkout.
+The main benefit to using our Shopify Cart redirection method is it will match 1:1 the functionality expected from our standard Shopify integrations such as the use of Shopify promotions.
+Redirecting without an existing Shopify cart can also have discounts applied in a variety of ways, one of which is documented [here](#discounts).

 There will likely be more integration points than just these three and we can help flesh out this documentation as we get a better understanding of the scope of this custom integration.

 IMPORTANT NOTE: Each API call in this guide will require a basic authorization header containing a unique API key which is generated from Flow Console per integration.
 If you do not already have access to Flow Console, please ask a Flow representative to invite you by your email address.